ccd0/4chan-x/README.md

 If you're looking for a maintained fork of OneeChan (a style script used in addition to 4chan X), try https://github.com/Nebukazar/OneeChan.

+**Note**: 4chan X disables the native extension, so if you uninstall 4chan X, you'll need to re-enable it.
+To do this, click the `[Settings]` link in the top right corner and uncheck "`Disable the native extension`" in the panel that appears.

 ## Install

 ### Firefox